StarRocks/starrocks/docs/data_source/catalog/jdbc_catalog.md

 SHOW CATALOGS;
 ```

-You can also use [SHOW CREATE CATALOG](../../sql-reference/sql-statements/data-manipulation/SHOW%20CREATE%20CATALOG.md) to query the creation information of an external catalog.
-The following example queries the creation information of a JDBC catalog named `jdbc0`:
+You can also use [SHOW CREATE CATALOG](../../sql-reference/sql-statements/data-manipulation/SHOW%20CREATE%20CATALOG.md) to query the creation statement of an external catalog.
+The following example queries the creation statement of a JDBC catalog named `jdbc0`:

 ```SQL
 SHOW CREATE CATALOG jdbc0;